Azure/AppConfiguration/releaseNotes/PythonFeatureManagement.md

 ### Enhancement

 Initial release of the feature management support for Python.
+Note that, version 1.2.0 or later of `azure-appconfiguration-provider` is required for loading feature flags from Azure App Configuration.

 * Loading of feature flags from a dictionary.
 * Support for basic feature flags with boolean states.